MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/approval-admin.md

 > - A non-interactive user named Microsoft Flow will be added to the environment during Approvals provisioning and given the Approvals Administrator Security Role.
 > - The provisioning user will not be given the Approvals Administrator Security Role.

-The following **Approvals User CDS Security Role** describes the user access and permissions.
+The following **Approvals User CDS Security Role** table describes the user access and permissions.

 | **Entity**                        | **Permissions**                                               | **Permission Level** |
 |-----------------------------------|---------------------------------------------------------------|----------------------|